WHO declares COVID-19 outbreak a pandemic, India suspends all tourist visas till April 15

 Apart from this all incoming travelers, including Indians, arriving from or having visited China, Italy, Iran, Republic of Korea, France, Spain and Germany after February 15, 2020 will be quarantined for a minimum period of 14 days, it said.

-Foreign national who needs to travel to India urgently will have to contact the nearest Indian mission.
-This includes holders of medical visas.
+The government also advised the incoming travellers, including Indian nationals, to avoid non-essential travel and told them that they can be quarantined for a minimum of 14 days on their arrival in India.

+"Indian nationals are strongly advised to avoid all non-essential travel abroad.
+On their return, they can be subjected to quarantine for a minimum of 14 days," it said.

 Apart from this and in continuation with earlier advisories, the health ministry said a 14-day quarantine was mandatory for all travellers, including Indian nationals, arriving from or having visited China, Italy, Iran, South Korea, France, Spain and Germany after February 15.

-The move came as the number of Coronavirus cases crossed 60 in the country.
-Out of the 60 cases, 16 are Italian tourists while the remaining are Indians.
+The move comes in the wake of spike in Coronavirus.
+India registered more than 60 cases, out of which 16 are Italian tourists while the remaining are Indians.

 WHO declares coronavirus a pandemic